007revad/Synology_Information_Wiki/pages/Models-that-support-PCIe-M.2-cards.md

 Officially no Synology NAS supports using M.2 drives in a PCIe card as a volume and they can only be used a cache.

-Unofficially you can use https://github.com/007revad/Synology_M2_volume
+Unofficially you can use either:
+- https://github.com/007revad/Synology_HD_db for newer NAS models
+- Or https://github.com/007revad/Synology_M2_volume for all NAS models

 ***